-Day 3: Sunday 7 September, Lisbon
+Day 3: Sunday 6 September, Lisbon

-- Museu de Lisboa

-- Torre de Belém and Padrão dos Descobrimentos (exterior)

-- Lunch at restaurant Comptoir Parisien

-- Museu de Arte Antigua - CIAN Murais Almada Gares Marítimas Centro Interpretativo
+- Museu de Lisboa - Torre de Belém and Padrão dos Descobrimentos (exterior) - Museu de Arte Antigua - CIAN Murais Almada Gares Marítimas Centro Interpretativo

 We start the day with a visit to the Museu de Lisboa, a museum dedicated to the history of Lisbon, from prehistoric times to the modern day.
 The museum is housed in various buildings across Lisbon, and we visit the Pimenta Palace in Campo Grande.
 This 18th-century summer palace framed by the remains of an old manor house presents the city's development as well as temporary exhibitions.
 The Museu de Lisboa has a vast collection of paintings, sculptures, maps, historical documents, and other artwork.